© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Village cross and lock-up, Deeping St James is a scheduled monument protected by Historic England under reference 1009220.
 View the official record →

-The village cross and lock-up at Deeping St James is a monument comprising two distinct structures serving important functions in this Lincolnshire settlement.
+The village cross and lock-up at Deeping St James is a pair of structures forming part of the settlement's medieval and post-medieval infrastructure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009220.

 Village cross and lock-up, Deeping St James is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009220.